Who’s In Charge of Cultural Heritage?

-Help us raise funds to continue our work at ‘Walk of Truth’ you can make a contribution and get a copy of ‘The Icon Hunter’ book by supporting our crowdfunding campaign here https://igg.me/at/XlhAa7DKQY4
+Help us raise funds to continue our work at ‘Walk of Truth’.
+You can make a contribution and get a copy of ‘The Icon Hunter’ book.
+You can also support us by donating here.

 The co-author of ‘The Icon Hunter’ Kathy Barrett is an established writer and radio host.
 She is also an integral part of the ‘Walk of Truth’ Brain Trust team and shares Tasoula’s passion for protecting our cultural heritage.
 You can read some of the reviews the book has received to-date at the bottom of this page.

 “Hadjitofi’s journey is endearing, and she brings the plight of the Cypriots into sharper focus.
 An intimate trek into the venal world of art looting and selling.”—Kirkus Reviews

 Tasoula’s desire to protect cultural artifacts started out as a passion project.
 Since then, it has blossomed into a global network of Culture Crime Watchers who see the value in preserving our global heritage: Walk of Truth raises awareness of cultural crime and empowers ordinary citizens to participate directly in preventing further looting.